TanStack/table/docs/guide/tables.md

 TanStack Table is a headless UI library.
 When we talk about the `table` or "table instance", we're not talking about a literal `<table>` element.
 Instead, we're referring to the core table object that contains the table state and APIs.
 The `table` instance is created by calling your adapter's `createTable` function (e.g. `useReactTable`, `createSolidTable`, `createSvelteTable`, `useQwikTable`, `useVueTable`).

+The `table` instance that is returned from the `createTable` function (from the framework adapter) is the main object that you will interact with to read and mutate the table state.
+It is the one place where everything happens in TanStack Table.

 ### Creating a Table Instance

 To create a table instance, 2 `options` are required: `columns` and `data`.
 There are dozens of other table options to configure features and behavior, but these 2 are required.